 Other Data

-The worth of savings bond varies, so it’s best to keep any you find.
+The worth of savings bonds varies, so it’s best to keep any you find.
 You could end up cashing a substantial amount.